cfdcode/Sensitivity-Study_Urban-Scale/README.md

 # Sensitivity-Study_Urban-Scale
 This code is for the sensitivity study of an urban context - the comparative analysis between CFD results and wind tunnel testing outcomes.
-The Niigata city example by the Architectural Institute of Japan (AIJ)'s was chosen [1, 2, 3, 4, 5].
+The Niigata city example by the Architectural Institute of Japan (AIJ) was chosen [1, 2, 3, 4, 5].
 The code was created with C++ based on OpenFOAM source (v.9).

 [1] A. Mochida et al., “Comparison of various k-ε models and DSM applied to flow around a high-rise building – report on AIJ cooperative project for CFD prediction of wind environment –,” Wind and Structures 5, no. 2-4 (April 2002): 227-44, https://doi.org/10.12989/was.2002.5.2_3_4.227.